 The best thing about mediation is that it puts the power back in the hands of the parties.
 It allows them to think rationally and get the Mediator’s voice of a reason before a jury finds the “middle ground” and gets the case settled.

 If you’ve been injured in any type of case please call LaBovick LaBovick & Diaz.
-We have offices throughout Palm Beach County in the treasure coast.
-The consultation is free and there is no fees or costs until we get money for you!
+We have offices throughout Palm Beach County on the treasure coast.
+The consultation is free and there are no fees or costs until we get money for you!